❓ How It Works

 2) Create the new network, configured with the required storage allocations and public address.

-Becoming a Caretaker on an Existing Network
+Becoming a Keeper on an Existing Network

 1) Install the latest version of Isle.